einast/einast.github.io/_posts/2019-11-26-TeamsAzureAutomation.md

 ##### Configure Azure Automation variable assets
-*(For this post, I will create the variable assets in the azure portal.
-Normally I use powershell and the [Azure automation ISE Addon module](https://github.com/azureautomation/azure-automation-ise-addon)*.
+*(For this post, I will create the variable assets in the Azure portal.
+Normally I use Powershell and the [Azure automation ISE Addon module](https://github.com/azureautomation/azure-automation-ise-addon)*.

 In the Azure portal, search for **Automation**.
 Click **Automation account** (if haven't configured one, you need to do that first)